Loding Loading ...

 Trend

-The Vanguard Short-Term Corporate Bond Index (VCSH) is a mutual fund that focuses on high-quality corporate bonds with maturities ranging from one to five years.
+The Vanguard Short-Term Corporate Bond Index (VCSH) is a mutual fund that focuses on high-quality corporate bonds with maturities between one and five years.
 Its primary goal is to provide investors with a stable and moderate level of current income while minimizing exposure to interest rate risk.
 The fund closely tracks the Bloomberg Barclays U.S. 1-5 Year Corporate Bond Index, which reflects the performance of U.S. dollar-denominated, investment-grade, fixed-rate bonds issued by companies in the industrial, utility, and financial sectors.
 With a remarkably low expense ratio of 0.03%, far below the industry average, VCSH has consistently outperformed its benchmark.
-The fund has delivered one-year returns of 5.54% and a 12-month dividend yield of 4.19%.
+The fund has delivered one-year returns of 6.52%, along with a 12-month dividend yield of 4.28%.
 It is well-diversified across various sectors, including financials, consumer non-cyclical, communications, and technology.
 VCSH is an excellent choice for investors seeking income generation while prioritising risk management and liquidity in their portfolios.

 Readmoreless